The Urysohn Ladder: Recursive Metric Contraction for Scalable Continual Learning: Geometric Framework

+\begin{remark} We adopt the notation $\Hodd$ and $\Heven$ as shorthand reflecting the dominant homological instance ($\beta_1 \to \beta_0$), while noting that the functional dichotomy is derived from the Urysohn construction rather than from general properties of even- and odd-dimensional homology groups.
+The canonical topological substrate of $\Hodd$ is $\beta_1$: closed loops that encode temporal recurrence, causal closure, and exploratory composition.
+Operationally, the phase aligns with \emph{active inference} \cite{friston2017active} and corresponds to the open-set proposal step ($U_r$) in the constructive Urysohn proof.
+The canonical topological substrate of $\Heven$ is $\beta_0$: connected components that encode discrete, reusable tokens.
+Operationally, the alternating phase aligns with \emph{memory consolidation} \cite{squire2015memory} and corresponds to the closure-enforcement step ($\overline{U_r} \subset U_s$) in the constructive Urysohn proof. \end{remark}

-\begin{axiom}[The Parity-Inverting Operator] Learning is formally defined not as the adjustment of weights within a fixed geometric space, but as a \textbf{Parity-Inverting Map}: $\Psi: \Hodd(\mathcal{M}) \to \Heven(\mathcal{M})$.
-This operator performs \textbf{Topological Condensation}: it identifies a validated temporal cycle (a closed loop in $\beta_1$) and collapses it into a single structural node (a point in $\beta_0$).
-Effectively, a ``Process'' is transmuted into a ``Thing''. \end{axiom}
+\begin{axiom}[Parity-Inverting Condensation Operator] Learning is defined not as continuous deformation within a fixed space, but as a \textbf{parity-inverting map} $\Psi:\Hodd(\mathcal{M}) \rightarrow \Heven(\mathcal{M})$, which performs \textbf{topological condensation}: a validated odd-parity cycle is collapsed into an even-parity token.
+Equivalently, $\Psi$ implements a quotienting step that converts a \emph{process} into a \emph{thing}. \end{axiom}

-\textbf{Implication: Solution to the Stability-Plasticity Dilemma} In standard neural networks, new learning typically overwrites old memories (Catastrophic Interference) because both processes compete for resources within the same geometric embedding space.
-The Parity Alternation Principle resolves the dilemma through \textit{topological orthogonality}: 1) \textit{Plasticity} occurs exclusively in $\mathcal{H}_{\text{odd}}$ (deforming the flow); 2) \textit{Stability} is maintained exclusively in $\mathcal{H}_{\text{even}}$ (preserving the scaffold).
-Because the metric contraction required to collapse a new cycle $\gamma_{\text{new}}$ occurs orthogonally to the metric tensor of the existing scaffold $S_{\text{old}}$, the system satisfies the condition of \textit{vanishing topological interference}: $\langle \nabla \Psi(\gamma_{\text{new}}), \nabla S_{\text{old}} \rangle \rightarrow 0$ Therefore, the brain can possess infinite plasticity in the \textit{odd} phase without compromising the stability of the \textit{even} phase, thereby enabling open-ended, lifelong learning.
+\begin{remark} Each expansion-contraction cycle increases the margin $\delta$ between competing class supports.
+Before the cycle, interleaved class manifolds may have a margin $\delta \approx 0$.
+The odd phase identifies \emph{where} they interleave (boundary failures).
+The even phase collapses the validated interior of each class, pulling its support away from the boundary.
+After $k$ cycles, $\delta$ grows monotonically.
+Eventually, the class supports become topologically disjoint and at that point Urysohn's Lemma activates: the separating function $f$ is guaranteed to exist with finite Lipschitz constant $L \propto 1/\delta$.
+Parity alternation does not invoke Urysohn's Lemma; it \emph{manufactures the precondition} that makes the lemma applicable.
+Neither stroke alone suffices: expansion without contraction yields exploration that never consolidates; contraction without expansion yields premature closure over bad structure.
+The alternation is the minimal mechanism that constructively achieves topological disjointness. \end{remark}